dvanmosselbeen/dvm-docs/OS/GNU-Linux/Tools/installing_and_configuring_openvpn.md

 iptables -t nat -A POSTROUTING -s $YOUR_OPENVPN_SUBNET -o $IF_MAIN -j MASQUERADE
 ```

-Change file mode so that we can exceccute this file as a script
+Change file mode so that we can execute this file as a script

 ```commandline
 chmod u+x nat_iptables_script.sh